stcorp/muninn/README.rst

 metadata catalogue or it can manage a product archive together with its metadata catalogue.

-When using a product archive, muninn can automatically extract attributes from the products when products get added to the archive.
-Automatic attribute extraction is handled through product type specific plug-ins (see section "Extensions"_), which are *not* included in the muninn distribution.
+When using a product archive, muninn can automatically extract properties from the products when products get added to the archive.
+Automatic property extraction is handled through product type specific plug-ins (see section "Extensions"_), which are *not* included in the muninn distribution.

+Muninn uses the concept of namespaces to group different sets of properties for a product together within the catalogue.
+Muninn itself provides a 'core' namespace that covers the most common properties for data products.
+Support for additional namespaces are handled through external plug-ins (see section "Extensions"_).

 In Norse mythology, Muninn is a raven that, together with another raven called Huggin, gather information for the god Odin.
 Muninn is Old Norse for "memory".